jules2689/trudeau/docs/2020-04-17/q_a.md

 Prime Minister.
 You've expressed a preference for virtual parliament.
-Many regions of Canada have terrible internet connection and they tend to be the ones that feel the most ignored by Ottawa Are you comfortable with having virtual sittings if M.P.s can't participate in realtime from their home?
+Many regions of Canada have terrible internet connection and they tend to be the ones that feel the most ignored by Ottawa.
+Are you comfortable with having virtual sittings if M.P.s can't participate in realtime from their home?